cirosantilli/algorithm-cheat/algorithms.md

 ### Dynamic programming

-Sources: [skiena] chapter "Dynamic Programming"
+Sources: [skiena][] chapter "Dynamic Programming"

 General algorithm type.

 Store solutions to subproblems that can be reused.

-Can reduce time complexity dratically (from exponential to linear for example in the Fibonnacci sequence), at the cost of potentially increasing memory complexity.
+Can reduce time complexity drastically (from exponential to linear for example in the Fibonacci sequence), at the cost of potentially increasing memory complexity.

 ### Greedy algorithm